 More than one third of Americans currently have a working firearm in their homes.
 One of the primary reasons typically given for gun ownership is self-defense — protection of one's home and family.
 But do guns really keep you safe from harm or are they dangerous to the families that own them?

-looked at the research on both sides of the debate and concluded that having a gun in the home poses a greater health risk than benefit to Americans — particularly if those Americans are women and children.
+A new study looked at the research on both sides of the debate and concluded that having a gun in the home poses a greater health risk than benefit to Americans — particularly if those Americans are women and children.

 The study's author, Dr. David Hemenway, professor of Health Policy at Harvard School of Public Health, weighed the various risks of having a gun in the home, such as accidents, suicide, homicide, and intimidation and compared them to the potential benefits of having a firearm in a home such as deterrence and self-defense.
 He found that homes with guns were not safer nor did they deter more crime than those that did not have guns.
 Rather, having a gun in the home posed a greater threat to the family than not having a gun.
 In homes with children or women, the health risks were even greater.